 This year has proven to the world that trauma and stress are the real deal and has impacted everyone in some way.

-Integrative medicine therapies are evidence-based and personalized to those seeking physical and mental pain relief – many of these therapies are covered by insurance or philanthropy in order to be accessible to all members of our community.
+Integrative health therapies are evidence-based and personalized to those seeking physical and mental pain relief – many of these therapies are covered by insurance or philanthropy in order to be accessible to all members of our community.

-The expansion of Mindful Music Moments and other mindful music therapies, as well as other UC Health Integrative Medicine services, rely heavily on the support of community giving.
-In collaboration with the UC Foundation and the UC Health Foundation, community members can make gifts to help support integrative medicine services for the under-resourced, community education and clinical research.
+The expansion of Mindful Music Moments and other mindful music therapies, as well as other UC Health Integrative Health services, rely heavily on the support of community giving.
+In collaboration with the UC Foundation and the UC Health Foundation, community members can make gifts to help support integrative health services for the under-resourced, community education and clinical research.
 Click here to learn more about how to make a gift.

 Kristen Wevers, Senior Vice President and Chief Marketing & Communications Officer, UC Health